 Berrien Springs real estate is some of the most expensive in Michigan, although Berrien Springs house values don't compare to the most expensive real estate in the U.S.

 Unlike some villages, Berrien Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Berrien Springs are a mix of both white- and blue-collar jobs.
-Overall, Berrien Springs is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Berrien Springs who work in office and administrative support (22.06%), teaching (14.59%), and healthcare (8.54%).
+Overall, Berrien Springs is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Berrien Springs who work in food service (10.43%), healthcare (10.06%), and office and administrative support (9.57%).

-The population of Berrien Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.01% of adults in Berrien Springs have a bachelor's degree or even advanced degree.
+The education level of Berrien Springs citizens is very high relative to the national average among all cities (21.84%): 35.55% of adults in Berrien Springs have a bachelor's degree or even advanced degree.

-Berrien Springs is a very ethnically-diverse village.
+Berrien Springs is an extremely ethnically-diverse village.
 The people who call Berrien Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berrien Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berrien Springs include English, Irish, Scottish, and Polish.
+Berrien Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.57% of the village’s residents.
+Important ancestries of people in Berrien Springs include German, Irish, English, Haitian, and Polish.

 The most common language spoken in Berrien Springs is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and African languages.